 Another crucial yet overlooked expertise.
 Only the finest cobblers know these secrets.
 If you look at the collars of Danner or Keen boots, you will notice the difference.
 They cut the collars unlike most.
 Same goes for tongue, laces, eyelets and predominantly, the bendings, amount and placements of leather.
 Few brands care to provide softer material over ankle tendon.

 10. Waterproofing & Ample Breathability

 Water+heat+sweat+stink= comfort spoiled

-These two are distinct features but closely related to comfort.
-If you get the feet wet, you will feel anything but comfort.
-Getting the inside wet means other comfort features are going to run away sooner or later.
+These two are distinct features, but closely related to comfort.
+If you get the feet wet, you will feel all but comfortable.
+Getting the inside wet means other comfort features will eventually run away.
 Our feet let out a lot of water in the form of vapor.
 They frequently sweat too.
-It’s a continuous process which accelerate whenever you are wearing something and walking a lot.
+It’s a continuous process which speeds up whenever you are wearing something and walking a lot.

-If you feel hot within the boots, start sweating, it will result into bad bad stink.
+If you feel hot within the boots, start sweating, it will cause bad, lousy stink.